-Revenue projections for Washington are slightly up
+Revenue projections for Washington state are slightly up

 Any final budget will have to satisfy the state Supreme Court, which has held the state in contempt since 2014 for lack of progress on satisfying a 2012 state Supreme Court ruling that found that school funding was not adequate or uniform.

 Lawmakers have already put more than $2 billion toward the issue since the ruling, but the biggest piece remaining of the court order is figuring out how much the state must provide for teacher salaries.
-School districts currently pay a big chunk of those salaries with local property-tax levies.
+School districts now pay a big chunk of those salaries with local property-tax levies.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.